QBiz Leads AI

 What an "opening question" looks like in your category

 To own the first question, you first have to know what it is.
 Opening questions share a recognisable shape.
-They are broad, they are the kind of thing someone asks before they know exactly what they want, and they map onto the "factual grounding" intent that triggers a search.
-Profound's practical advice is to "build content for the question someone asks before they know exactly what they want," the "what is," "how to" and "best way to" queries (Profound, 2026).
+They are broad, they are the kind of thing someone asks before they know exactly what they want, and they map onto the factual-grounding intent that triggers a search: the "what is," "how to" and "best way to" queries a person types at the start of working out a problem.

 For a local business, opening questions tend to fall into a few groups: